easycoder/easycoder/README.md

 from easycoder import Program
 Program(['test.ecs'])
 ```
-The script is passed in as a list because it could be just one of a number of command-line arguments.

-When given execute permission this runs with the simple command `./test.py`.
+When given execute permission this runs as `./test.py`.
 In the repository is a simple `ecrun.py` script that if placed in your working directory and given execute permission will run any EasyCoder file.

 It's conventional to add a program title:
 ```